Design Editing

 Adding attributes to a design allows filtering of the schedule, and reporting in Studio UG.
 This improves the usefulness of the information derived from the final schedule.
 Attributes provide 'pointers' to different areas in the mine, so they can be easily located during the scheduling process.
 They are used to create the naming convention for each activity (mining activities and derived activities).
 It is the naming convention which imports the attribute information into your application.

-You can either load your design files into the 3D window, or unload them if already loaded, using the controls in the top left corner of the screen:
+You can load your design files into the 3D window, or unload them if already loaded, using the controls in the top left corner of the screen:

 1. Load design files: all design files for the currently selected design type tab (FXS, OUT, CXS or WFM) will be loaded.
 This mode remains active and, depending on the commands that are subsequently run, may cause the loaded data to be updated automatically.